Updated September 1st, 2018.

 Did you ever have doubts about what you were getting yourself into?

 No never.
 I love this place and this country with all my heart.
 I may actually love Colombia more than my own country (England)!
 I sometimes feel more patriotic about this country than my own, to be honest.

 Jay explaining his unwavering love for the country of Colombia

 What kind of place is the hostel today?

-The hostel today, a place of community and tranquility high in the mountains
+The hostel today, a place of community and tranquillity high in the mountains

 What does a typical day for you include?

-What is your favorite part about doing what you do?
+What is your favourite part about doing what you do?